 Recipe by Pamelia Chia

-Ingredients for 2-3 persons
+Ingredients for 2-3 servings

 Oil for frying